Whether or not you personally give any weight to superstitions, it may pay to consider them if you are buying or selling a property.

 For example, you could consider advertising an asking price that ends in an 8 or highlighting a house number of 8 if there is strong interest from the Asian community.

-If you are a developer or investor, you might consider skipping floor number – or property number – 13 and 17.
+If you are a developer or investor, you might consider skipping floor numbers – or property numbers – 13 and 17.

 While Feng Shui may be Chinese in origin, it has been made popular in the west by the Japanese.

-Many people seek Feng Shui audits on their home and interior designers now frequently incorporate Feng Shui into their standard practice.
+Many people seek Feng Shui audits on their homes and interior designers now frequently incorporate Feng Shui into their standard practice.

 - A house on a busy road or at a T intersection generally has bad Feng Shui as traffic disperses qi (pronounced chi, meaning good energy).

-- The shape and slope of a block affects the Feng Shui of a property.
-The best Feng Shui in a property occurs when it is rectangular in shape and is sloping slightly upwards – it is supposed to be symbolic of the property growing in value.
+- The shape and slope of a block affect the Feng Shui of a property.
+The best Feng Shui in property occurs when it is rectangular in shape and is sloping slightly upwards – it is supposed to be symbolic of the property growth in value.

 - A red front door creates good Feng Shui as it invites positive energy into the house.
 Throughout history, a red front door has also symbolized protection from the angel of death and a safe place to rest.